 The base file chart section in Content Catalog helps to future-proof families when future versions of Revit are used.
 Many clients choose to manage the oldest version of Revit content they use and let Content Catalog make upgrades available automatically.

-To get to the base file chart section, click on the File History tab when viewing the details of a family.
+Select the name of an item in you results, then select the File History tab when viewing the details of a family.

 In the base file chart section shown below, you can see that this family was built originally in 2015 and Content Catalog upgraded it automatically in the cloud for you.